AS-Labs/simply-kernel/README.md

 so we have disabled interrupts beforehand using cli instruction, which is short for clear-interrupts.

 Ideally we should set aside some memory for the stack and point the stack pointer esp to it.
+We use the resb instruction, which reserves memory given in bytes, after which a label is left which will point to the edge of the reserved piece of memory.
+Just before the kmain is called, the stack pointer (esp) is made to point to this space using the mov instruction.

 #### ESP register
 * The ESP register stores the memory address of the current top of the stack, and automatically updated by the CPU when data is pushed onto or popped off the stack.
 * Used for temporary storage of data during program execution, The stack is a last-in-first-out data structure.
+* Sees GRUB does this for us, and the stack pointer is already set at this point

+Just to be sure, we allocate some space in the BSS section and point the stack pointer to the beginning of the allocated memory.
+#### BSS section
+* Block Started by Symbol
+* Section of memory in an executable that contains uninitialized data.
+* Used typically to store global and static variables that are initialized to zero or null.
+* When the OS allocates memory for the BSS section it sets all the bytes to zero

+##### LIFO data structure example (ESP register)
 ```c
 // LIFO data structure example in C
 #include <stdio.h>